darinz/DL/09_Self-Supervised_Learning/03_pretext_tasks.md

 def colorization_loss(pred, target):
     return ((pred - target) ** 2).mean()
 ```
+> **Code Walkthrough:**
+> - The function computes the mean squared error between the predicted and true color images.
+> - This loss encourages the model to learn semantic and textural information from images.

 *This loss encourages the model to learn semantic and textural information from images.*

 > **Try it yourself!** Use the learned features from colorization as initialization for a downstream classification task.